How To Fast At Ramadan After Bariatric SurgeryMay 17, 2017

 You have a different mission now and that is to take care of your body as a post-op bariatric patient.
 Ramadan may also be a time where you reflect on your own growth as a bariatric patient and look inward to how you are progressing and what you'd like to gain from your personal journey that may help you grow spiritually as well.

-ABOUT THE AUTHORKristin Lloyd, MS, LPC/LMHC, PhD-c is a licensed psychotherapist and certified transformational mindset mentor guiding individuals to embrace healthy habits, better relationships, and fuller richer lives after weight loss surgery.
-As a WLS surgery patient herself, Kristin understands firsthand the dynamics and challenges that are experienced by the WLS/bariatric patient.
-She is founder of Bariatric Mindset Success which aims to help individuals live a fuller richer life after weight loss surgery.
+ABOUT THE AUTHORKristin Lloyd, MS, LPC/LMHC, PhD-Candidate is a licensed psychotherapist and certified transformational mindset mentor guiding individuals to embrace healthy habits, better relationships, and fuller richer lives after WLS.
+As a WLS surgery patient herself, Kristin understands the challenges experienced by the WLS/bariatric patient.
+She is the founder of Bariatric Mindset Success which aims to help individuals live a fuller richer life after WLS.